Archive for the ‘ HomeGain ’ Category

 6. In the next six months, will the values of homes in your market increase, decrease or stay the same?

-11. If the Presidential election were today, who would you select for President?
+12. If the Presidential election were held today, who would you vote for?

 Continue reading this post